Curvature dependence of quantum gravity: Summary and Outlook

 Possible improvements of the present work involve the inclusion of momentum- and curvature-dependent anomalous dimensions as well as the inclusion of further $R^2$- and $R_{\mu\nu}^2$-tensor structures in the generating vertices.
 It would be very interesting to extend the present work to more general backgrounds.
 Moreover, the present approach also allows us to take the limit $k\to 0$.
-This allows us, for the first time, to directly discuss asymptotically safe physics directly for the physically relevant cutoff scale $k=0$.
-Applications range from asymptotically safe cosmology with the quantum $f(R)$ potential as well as the UV-behaviour and phenomenology of the asymptotically safe (extensions of the) standard model.
-We hope to report on these applications in the near future.
+This allows us, for the first time, to discuss asymptotically safe physics directly for the physically relevant cutoff scale $k=0$.
+Applications range from asymptotically safe cosmology with the quantum $f(R)$ potential as well as the UV behaviour and phenomenology of the asymptotically safe (extensions of the) standard model.
+We hope to report on these applications soon.

 {\bf Acknowledgements} We thank B.~Knorr, S.~Lippoldt, T.~Morris and C.~Wetterich for discussions.
 NC acknowledges funding from the DFG under the Emmy Noether program, grant no.~Ei-1037-1, and MR from IMPRS-PTFS.
 This work is supported by the Helmholtz Alliance HA216/EMMI and by ERC-AdG-290623.
 It is part of and supported by the DFG Collaborative Research Centre ”SFB 1225 (ISOQUANT)”.